mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   preserve the principle that what follows from what is necessary is itself necessary, but necessary only in the same sense as its premises are.
 MK: this is not convincing.

+## Aquinas on God's eternal knowledge and power

+* Aquinas: The ancient nominalists said that ‘Christ is born’, ‘Christ will be born’, and ‘Christ has been born’ were one and the same proposition because the same reality is signified by all three, namely, the birth of Christ.
+They deduced from this that God now knows whatever he has known, because he now knows Christ born, which has the same signification as ‘Christ will be born’.
+But this view is false, for two reasons.
+First of all, if the parts of speech in a sentence differ, then the proposition differs.
+Second, it would follow that any proposition that was once true would be forever true, which goes against Aristotle's dictum that the very same sentence ‘Socrates is sitting’ is true when he sits and false when he gets up.
+* So if we take the object of God's knowledge to be propositional, it is not true that whatever God once knew he now knows.
+But this does not mean that God's knowledge is fickle: it simply means that his knowledge is not exercised through propositions in the way that our knowledge is.
+* Aquinas' own solution to the problem of reconciling divine foreknowledge with contingency is presented in two stages.
+The first stage, which has been common currency since Boethius, appeals to two different ways in which modal propositions can be analyzed.
+The proposition ‘Whatever is known by God is necessarily true’ is ambiguous: it may mean (A) or (B):
+  * (A) ‘Whatever is known by God is true’ is a necessary truth.
+  * (B) Whatever is known by God is a necessary truth.
+* (A), is Aquinas' terminology, is a proposition *de dicto*: it takes the original statement as a meta-statement about the status of the proposition in quotation marks.
+(B), on the other hand, is a proposition *de re*, a first-order statement.
+According to Aquinas (A) is true and (B) is false;
+  but only (B) is incompatible with God's knowing contingent truths.
+* In any true conditional proposition, if the antecedent is necessarily true, then the consequent is also necessarily true.
+‘If it has come to God's knowledge that such and such a thing will happen, then such and such a thing will happen’ is a necessary truth.
+The antecedent, if true, is necessarily true, for it is in the past tense, and what is past cannot be changed.
+Therefore, the consequent is also a necessary truth; so the future thing, whatever it is, will happen of necessity.
+* Aquinas' solution to this difficulty depends on the thesis that God is outside time, it is essentially the same of Boethius'.
+A contingent event, as it comes to God's knowledge, is not future but present; and as present it is necessary; for what is the case is the case and is beyond anyone's power to alter.
+* Aquinas preferred the formulation ‘God's power is infinite’ to the formulation ‘God is omnipotent’.
+‘God possesses every logically possible power’ is more coherent than the earlier formulation, but it is still only an approximation to a correct definition, because some logically possible powers—such as the power to weaken, sicken, and die—clash with other divine attributes.
+* Can God do evil?
+Can God do better than he does?
+Aquinas answers that God can only do what is fitting and just to do; but because of the condemnation of Abelard, he has to accept that God can do other than he does.
+* Aquinas: The words ‘fitting and just’ can be understood in two senses.
+In the first sense ‘fitting and just’ is taken in primary conjunction with the verb ‘is’, and is thus restricted in reference to what is the case at present, and is assigned to God's power in this restricted sense.
+So restricted, the proposition is false: for its sense is this: ‘God can only do what is fitting and just as things are’.
+But if ‘fitting and just’ is taken in primary conjunction with the verb ‘can’, which has an amplificatory force, and only subsequently in conjunction with the verb ‘is’, then the reference will be to a non-specific present, and the proposition will be true, understood in this sense: ‘God can only do what, if He did it, would be fitting and just’.
+* If we prefer the idiom of possible worlds to the idiom of powers, we could make Aquinas' point as follows.
+In every possible world, what God does is fitting and just; it does not follow, nor is it true, that whatever God does is something that is fitting and just in every possible world.
+MK: I find it harder to understand this formulation and equate it with the original formulation of Aquinas.
+My understanding of Aquinas' point is that God is the maker of the rules of is fitting and just, so whatever he does is by definition fitting and just and thus his choice is unrestricted (the second sense) as opposed to a single “objective” notion of what is fitting and just, i.e. what Aquinas calls ‘in reference to what is the case at present’ (the first sense).